Sephirem98/portfolio_janis_diehl/06_Diamonds_brainfuck/README.md

 ### About
 ---
-This programm is my version of the code.golf challenge [Diamonds](https://code.golf/diamonds) written in the esotheric programming language brainfuck. <br>
+This programm is my version of the code.golf challenge [Diamonds](https://code.golf/diamonds) written in the esoteric programming language brainfuck. <br>
 It displays nine diamonds made up of numbers in the following pattern:
 ```
          1